Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Microservice Composition

 \subsection{Other}

-Other composition related tasks include fault-tolerance and security. \cite{lei2020heuristic} proposes a conceptual framework where API Gateway handles the responsibility of fault-tolerance by data recovery, service re-composition and re-submission of failed request. \cite{de2019reactive} introduces three main components: health check component, circuit breaker and timeout component to identify and isolate failures to avoid cascading failures under MSA. \cite{de2019reactive} implements a centralised security components to manage authorisation and authentication required for microservice access.
+Other composition-related tasks include fault tolerance and security. \cite{lei2020heuristic} proposes a conceptual framework where API Gateway handles the responsibility of fault-tolerance by data recovery, service re-composition and re-submission of a failed request. \cite{de2019reactive} introduces three main components: health check component, circuit breaker and timeout component to identify and isolate failures to avoid cascading failures under MSA. \cite{de2019reactive} implements centralised security components to manage authorisation and authentication required for microservice access.